Home/Nutritional Comparison

 Raw Crab Claw

 Raw crab claws are a delicacy known for their sweet, tender meat and high protein content.
-They are a rich source of essential nutrients and are often enjoyed in various culinary dishes.
+They are low in calories and rich in essential nutrients, making them a healthy seafood choice.

 Abalone